Paul Gilchrist

-Paul Anthony Gilchrist (born 5 January 1951) is a former footballer, who won the FA Cup with Southampton in 1976.
+Paul Anthony Gilchrist (born 5 January 1951) is a former footballer who played as a forward.
+He won the FA Cup with Southampton in 1976.

+Gilchrist began his career with Charlton Athletic in 1968, before departing two years later to join Doncaster Rovers.
+In 1972, he moved to Southampton.
+After spending five years at Southampton, Gilchrist joined Portsmouth in 1978.
+A year later, he signed for Swindon Town.
+In 1980, Gilchrist joined Hereford United before a cruciate ligament injury forced him to retire.

 Early life

 Paul Gilchrist was born in Dartford, Kent.

 Playing career

 Early career

-Gilchrist was a Charlton apprentice and played 7 league games for them.
+Gilchrist was a Charlton apprentice and played seven league games for them.
 During his time at Charlton he was loaned out briefly to several clubs, including Cambridge United and Fulham, but never played in their first teams.

-In September 1970, he joined non-league Yeovil Town, initially on loan (he played four games),Gilchrist joined 4th Division Doncaster Rovers in the 1971 close season.
+In September 1970, he joined non-league Yeovil Town, initially on loan (he played four games), Gilchrist joined 4th Division Doncaster Rovers in the 1971 close season.
 He was relatively successful in the 1971–72 season, scoring 8 goals in his 22 appearances, which prompted Lawrie McMenemy to sign him for 1st Division Southampton.

 Southampton

 He joined Saints for a fee of £30,000 in March 1972, and over the next five years was intermittently in and out of the first team, as they were relegated from Division 1 at the end of the 1973–74 season.
-He was a ball winner in the middle of the pitch, running on to crosses into the box and displayed excellent close control for such a big player.
 According to Lawrie McMenemy he was "One of the quiet brigade but a likeable, popular player".
 He suffered a number of injuries while at Southampton but managed to score 22 goals in his 120 appearances.

 His major contribution to Saints' history came in the run to the FA Cup final in 1976, when he scored two goals, the most important of which was the first goal, scored from 25 yards, in the semi-final against Crystal Palace.
 Southampton went on to win the final at Wembley 1–0 against Manchester United on 1 May 1976.

 He only made two league appearances in the following season, his final appearance being at The Valley, where he had started his career with Charlton.
 Southampton lost this game 6–2 and Gilchrist's place in the side had been taken by Ted MacDougall, who had recently signed from Norwich City.

 Gilchrist spent a brief, unhappy period at the end of 1976 on loan to Alahfi in Saudi Arabia, before moving to Portsmouth in March 1977.